Dharo76/dharo76/README.md

-# 👋 Hi, I'm David de Haro Malo de Molina
+I'm David de Haro Malo de Molina

 Manager in the maritime and nautical tourism sector, with experience in sustainable mobility, renewable energy applied to vessels, and cultural & educational projects linked to the sea.
 Founder and CEO of **Mundo Marino Catamaranes**, based in Dénia and Málaga.